The Two Little Pigs

 The deficit was a problem that had caught the attention of the credit rating agencies, which were considering downgrading the state’s AAA bond rating.
-That pressure brought the governor and the legislative leaders together to reach a rare accord to enact the “Fiscal Discipline Act,” paying off the deficit in three years.
+That pressure brought the governor and the legislative leaders together to reach a rare accord to enact the “Fiscal Discipline Act” to pay off the deficit in three years.

 Sanford also pledged to hold a series of public budget hearings to dig deep into state government spending before his first Executive Budget in January 2004.
-The importance of this first budget was one of the reasons Sanford asked me to relocate from Washington to be Senior Policy Advisor in the Governor’s Office in Columbia.
+The importance of this first budget was one of the reasons Sanford asked me to relocate from Washington to be Senior Policy Advisor in the Governor’s Office in Columbia in August 2003.

 The First Executive Budget

-As I discussed in Road to Nowhere, South Carolina is known as a “legislative state.”
-The governor’s role is limited except for the megaphone.
+South Carolina is a “legislative state.”
+The governor’s role is limited a bit except for the megaphone.
 When Governor Carroll Campbell took office in 1987, he sent a budget to the General Assembly even though there was no official role for the governor in the budgeting process.
 He repeated this annually, and finally, in his last year in office, the law was changed, requiring the governor to submit an annual budget.
 His successors submitted what amounted to a wish list without details over the next eight years, and we wanted to change that.

-Through the late summer and fall of 2003, we held budget hearings, made charts and graphs, and produced a 315-page budget that we submitted to the General Assembly in January 2004.
-We proposed to pay off the debt in one year, but budget cuts were required to help make that happen.
+We proposed to pay off the debt in one year but proposed budget cuts to help make that happen.
+We held budget hearings through the late summer and fall of 2003, made charts and graphs, and produced a 315-page budget to the General Assembly in January 2004.
 Though the cuts were not popular, the level of detail was.
-Even our critics conceded that we had taken the mission of budget writing seriously and earned a seat at the table.
+Even our critics conceded that we had taken the mission of budget-writing seriously and earned a seat at the table.

 We weighed in regularly throughout the process, creating as much pressure as possible to eliminate the deficit.
-The budget included funds for “increased enforcement,” which gave the South Carolina Department of Revenue added resources to go after uncollected taxes.
-It also included land sales of unused state property.
+The budget included funds for “increased enforcement,” which gave the South Carolina Department of Revenue added resources to pursue uncollected taxes.
+It also had land sales of unused state property.
 Even though those projected funds were not guaranteed, they amounted to all but $16 million of the deficit paid off in one year.
 Being that close, we wanted to finish the job.

 Just Give Us Options

 Over the next five days, we scoured the budget and put together a list of 106 separate vetoes.
-Not all of the vetoes were aimed at reducing spending; some eliminated “provisos,” which were legislatively-directed policy inserted into the budget.
+Not all of the vetoes aimed to reduce spending; some eliminated “provisos,” which were legislatively-directed policies inserted into the budget.
 We submitted the vetoes just before midnight on the last possible day, confident we would achieve victory.

 Goring Every Ox

 When we met with legislative leaders on the budget vetoes, we laid out the arguments and conveyed we understood that not every veto would stand, but we “gave them options.”
-The reality was that we had gored every ox possible, building a coalition of vote trading that ensured defeat.
-By the time the House convened to take up the vetoes, they wanted to get the votes over.
+The reality was that we had gored every ox possible, building a coalition of vote-trading that ensured defeat.
+When the House convened to take up the vetoes, they wanted to get the votes over.